danielczech/CAMcorder/README.md

   -ch CHANNELS, --channels CHANNELS
                         List of channels to publish to from a recording, ignoring those not listed.
 Default = 'all'.
+  -b BEGIN, --begin BEGIN
+                        Begin recording when a specific message is published to a specific channel.
+Enter in format 'channel, message'
+  -e END, --end END     End recording when a specific message is published to
+                        a specific channel.
+Enter in format 'channel, message'
 </pre>

 ### Installation